 When we refer to the concept of Virtualization in computing, it basically refers to the process of creating a virtual version of something.

-It is basically a system of providing on-demand computer system resources without any sorts of direct active management by users.
+It is basically a system of providing on-demand computer system resources without any sort of direct active management by users.

-On an overview, Virtualization can be understood as a process of creating a virtual environment on any particular server to run a parallel program which in no way interferes with the other services which the host server provides.
-This type of a virtual environment can either be a singular one or it can be a combination of many such singular systems.
+On an overview, Virtualization can be understood as a process of creating a virtual environment on any particular server to run a parallel program that in no way interferes with the other services which the host server provides.
+This type of virtual environment can either be a singular one or it can be a combination of many such singular systems.
+Web application development services can play a crucial role in optimizing the process of virtualization in cloud computing, ensuring seamless integration and efficient management of resources

 There are various types of Virtualizations in cloud computing and these different types of Virtualizations serve different purposes.
 Let’s take a deeper look into the different types of Virtualizations.